OCA/commission/commission/README.rst

    * **Fixed percentage**: all commissions are computed with a fixed percentage.
 You can fill the percentage in the field "Fixed percentage".
-   * **By sections**: percentage varies depending amount intervals.
-You can fill intervals and percentages in the section "Rate definition".
+   * **By sections**: percentage varies depending on products or categories. **NOTE:**
+     You can make a range variation by selecting "Use Range" option.
+Then you will be able to fill intervals in the section "Rate definition".

 #.
 Select the base amount for computing the percentage: